Disney Plus vs Netflix: who will win?

 Disney Plus or Netflix?
-While the question has been largely speculative for the past few months in the run up to the Disney Plus launch, viewers in the US – and soon, beyond – are having to choose between the Disney newcomer and still-dominant Netflix platform.
+While the question has been largely speculative for the past few months in the run up to the Disney Plus launch, the first wave of viewers across the US, Canada, and the Netherlands are having to choose between the Disney newcomer and still-dominant Netflix platform.

 You may be thinking, aren't there too many of these OTT services these days?
 While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Now and more have flooded the market, giving viewers more avenues for on-demand content than ever.